 Kids, especially toddlers are remarkably efficient and excel at getting themselves dirty from head to toe, gamboling in the mud or otherwise.Here are some personal hygiene tips that should be followed in the case of toddlers:

 • Your toddler should be taught the importance of washing hands before they eat, or prepare food.
 The same should be done after they have visited the toilet, and after playing with pets or things that are dirty.
-Water and soap, preferably liquid soap is to be used over the hands and the wrists.
+Water and soap, preferably liquid soap are to be used over the hands and the wrists.
 Afterwards, the hands need to be dried thoroughly.

 • A dry flannel or a towel is to be used to gently rub your wet child dry.
-Make sure they are dry all over, so that they do not catch a cold.
+Make sure they are dry all over so that they do not catch a cold.
 Drying before putting on dresses or clothes ensure that there are no rashes induced by wet areas, and when the weather is warm, your child can well dry him/herself in the air.

 • Toilet training is also very important.
 Your child should be taught from an early age that they need to call someone elder, preferably a parent or a caregiver when they want to go for a poop or urinate.
 Children also have to be taught how to wipe their bottoms with toilet paper, and this they have to do themselves when they are a bit older.
 It depends on the age of the child.
 You could use the marked squares on the toilet paper to show them what constitutes an adequate amount of toilet paper.
 Girls should be taught to always wipe from front to back to avoid urinary tract infection.